jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

   ``#!/bin/bash`` is a shebang_ line that tells the computer to use bash_ to run the program.
 I can change it to ``#!/bin/zsh`` to use zsh_ instead

 * This program will always make a project called ``magic``.
-I add a variable to replace ``magice`` so I can use it to make any project I want by giving it the name of the project
+I add a variable to replace ``magic`` so I can use it to make any project I want by giving it the name of the project

   .. code-block:: shell